sjbeaver89/Find_The_Flag/README.md

 Hint: The flag is just a simple cipher.
-Once decided it will lead you to something special.
+Once decoded it will lead you to something special.